Disc0erg0sum/TheTimeMachine/README.md

 ## code of conduct

-1. Don't panic
+1. Don't panic!

-2. Take care of the docs

-3. Keep the Code clean
+2. Feel free to download and experiment with the code.

-4. Easter Eggs are welcome!
+3. Easter Eggs are welcome!

 ## dependencies

-p5.js oder was auch immer...
+- p5.js
+- jQuery